Aurelian-C/React-Summary_App/src/markdowns/12_React_Router/Defining_&_using_dynamic_path_segments.md

 ## The `useParams` hook

 ==The `useParams` hook returns an object of key/value pairs of the dynamic params from the current URL that were matched by the `<Route path>`.
 Child routes inherit all params from their parent routes==.
-The `useParams` hook returns a JavaScript object which contains every dynamic path segment we defined in our route definition as a property.
+The `useParams` hook returns a JavaScript object which contains every dynamic path segment you defined in our route definition as a property.

-==With `useParams` hook we can get the dynamic path data that's encoded in the URL==.
+==With `useParams` hook you can get the dynamic path data that's encoded in the URL==.

 ![Dynamic_routes](../../img/Dynamic_routes.jpg)